takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.99.50 <br>
+    ・ Changed the specification to pause reading logs once 30 seconds have elapsed from the start of Fall Guys when Tools is launched. <br>
+    ・ When log information is displayed in Text A and B, if the last line of the log is blank, nothing is displayed. <br>
+    ・ Fixed a problem in the Squad Survival Round in which SquadList would display differently than it should when Tools was launched after leaving the show in the middle of a round. <br>
+    ・ When log information is displayed in Text A, the button to display the creative search tool does not return from the button to force quit the game after returning to the main menu. <br>
+    ・ Fixed a problem in which Tools pauses while retrieving information from a connected server,"Loading..." is now displayed when the information is being acquired. <br>
+    ・ Fixed a problem in which if a player disconnected at the start of a round in a survival round, the game would show "1/11" as the number of players eliminated, when it would show "0/10" in the game. <br>
+    ・ Fixed a problem in Squad where the "Squad Score" would display the number of qualify/eliminate matches before the start of a round if the player continued to watch the match after he/she had been eliminated. <br>
+    ・ Fixed a problem in PlayerList and SquadList in which the status did not become disconnected when a player was eliminated before the start of a round. <br>
+    ・ PlayerList and SquadList update timing has been adjusted. <br>
+    ・ In the point acquisition round, the Position display has been improved so that it is displayed only after all players' points have been read. <br>
+    ・ Fixed a problem in which the program was written in a way that could cause problems in programs that make qualify decisions. <br>
+    ・ When using PlayerList in a point acquisition round, if a player disconnected during the round, the rankings were sorted in reverse order of the disconnected player. <br>
+    ・ Optimization and improvement of the program. <br>
+    ・ Fixed a problem with Fall Guys content exceptions (game rules not set or stage names not set) that would break Tools. <br>
+    ・ Fixed a problem with double settings for Tools' unique features displayed during a round. <br>
+    ・ New: A countdown function to the end of the pass has been added. <br>
+    ・ When in the main menu, the Text B item now displays the current time and the countdown to the end of the pass. <br>
+    ・ With the above addition, a program was added to communicate with the NTP server to obtain the difference from the PC local time and display the correct time. <br>
+    ・ The program has been changed so that the rotating text displayed during the main menu is updated once per second. <br>
+    ・ Rotation text displayed in the main menu can now be changed from the database in terms of display time and display order. <br>
+    ・ In PlayerList, the program has been rewritten in anticipation of the return of name display in the future. <br>
+    ・ In PlayerList, the specification has been changed so that the TIME of "Round Time" displays the time limit of the round until the round is completed. <br>
+    ・ In SquadList, when acquiring player information, the specification has been changed so that unsettled players will not be processed. <br>
+    ・ In the Squad race round, the SquadList qualify determination did not take into account ties. <br>
+    ・ Fixed a problem where changing settings while in the main menu would not reappear until the log file content was updated. <br>
+    ・ Fixed a problem in which scores were sometimes added to the wrong player in the point accrual program during Squad's survival rounds. <br>
+    ・ When log information is displayed in Text B, the default display position has been changed from the upper left to the left center. <br>
+    ・ Coordinates related to external display have been adjusted. <br>

   ○ 4.99.21 <br>
     ・ Fixed a problem in which only the frame was displayed when Tools is launched during a round and Vertical Delivery Support Mode is enabled. <br>